Fraud-detection with encrypted data

 Let’s add the application secrets (decryption key and azure credentials) into the Trustee.
 Here we are in the trusted cluster.

 In case you didn’t do it before, download the decryption key and upload it into the Trustee.
-Remember that FD_SECRET_NAME=fraud-dataset.

 Now let’s also add the Azure storage secret.